atindraraut/students-api-go/README.md

 3. Commit your changes and push the branch.
 4. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact [atindraraut80@gmail.com].